parsee-ai/parsee-core/readme.md

 # Parsee AI

-Parsee AI is an opinionated, high-level, open source data extraction and structuring framework created by <a href="https://github.com/SimFin">SimFin</a>.
+Parsee AI is a high-level open source data extraction and structuring framework created by <a href="https://github.com/SimFin">SimFin</a>.
 Our goal is to make the structuring of data from the most common sources of unstructured data (mainly PDFs, HTML files and images) as easy as possible.

 Parsee can be used entirely from your local Python environment.
 We also provide a hosted version of Parsee, where you can edit and share your <a>extraction templates</a> and also run jobs in the cloud: <a href="https://app.parsee.ai">app.parsee.ai</a>.